patrickhmaxwell/programming-basics/lessons/001/README.txt

 If you run "ls", you will find the following contents:

-    Makefile
+    CMakeLists.txt
     README.txt
     source

 "README.txt" is the file you are reading right now. "source" is a directory that contains a single C++ file, upcase.cpp, which is the code you sent me in your email.
 We are going to compile this into a program which you can run from the terminal.

-I am working on a Linux machine, so I don't have access to Xcode.
-"Makefile" is a project file that I wrote which allows me to compile the contents of the "source" directory (which contains c++ programs) from the terminal.

-Because Mac is quite similar to Linux under the hood, I believe you should be able to compile the contents of "source" in the same way I do using the Makefile.
-However, there could be some differences that cause errors -- we'll just have to try it and see!
-Run this from the directory for lesson 1 (programming-basis/lessons/001):

-    make

-You should see a few lines of output -- something similar to this:

-    if [ ! -e output ]; then mkdir output; touch output/.dir; fi
-    g++ -Wall -std=c++0x -o output/upcase source/upcase.cpp

-Let me know if you get a bunch of errors and we'll see if we can fix it (you can also just use Xcode to compile the program under source).
+CMakelists.txt contains instructions for generating a project for building your program.

+First, we create a directory where all of the automatically generated files related to our build will go and then change directory to it.
+Let's call this directory, "build":

+    mkdir build
+    cd build

+Now we use the cmake tool to generate the appropriate project file for our platform.
+In my case, the platform is Linux, in your case it's Mac.
+This will generate an Xcode project file in your build directory that you can then use inside Xcode to build your program:

+    cmake ..

+The "dot-dot" tells cmake that the instructions for how to generate the project file (CMakeLists.txt) are located one directory up.
+Once you've done this, you should have an Xcode project file in your build directory.
+You can load this up in Xcode and build your program.

 If all went well, there should now be a new directory called "output".
 This contains your compiled program (called "upcase").
 You can run the program from your current directory like this:

     output/upcase